otissv/dj/README.md

 DJ
 ==

-DJ is a set of mixins build in SCSS and Compass.
+DJ is a set of mixins built in SCSS and Compass.

 My first attemp at a library.
 Done whilst learning  CSS and SASS.